boegel/easybuild-wiki/Compiler-toolchains.md

 ### Create your own EasyBuild toolchains package

 Before you create your own compiler toolchain, you need to set up your own `easybuild.toolchains` package in which you can implemented the required Python module that will provide support for your toolchain.
-Of course, **you will only need to do this once** (for one toolchains repository).
+Of course, **you will only need to do this once** (for one `easybuild.toolchains` package).

 To set up your `easybuild.toolchains` package in a directory `$PREFIX`, run the following commands: